Many people call us to ask what can be done about a rusted window well – or wells. Unfortunately, we always feel like the bearer of bad news.

 Your best solution is to replace the well entirely.
 This is a very labor intensive job and we suggest you hire someone to do it.
 When we do a well replacement, the old well is completely dug out by hand.
 If you have a concrete patio or sidewalk within 12-18″ of the well, we may need to cut and remove the concrete so we have enough space to dig out the old window well and install the new one.

 We are sorry to deliver this news.
 We wish there was an easier fix.
-We do sell beautiful liners but our liners just hide the problem and can only be installed in rusting window wells if the rust is VERY minimal.
-Eventually someone will have to deal with a rusted and collapsed well.
+We do sell beautiful liners but our liners can only be installed in rusting window wells if the rust is VERY minimal and almost nonexistent.
+Eventually someone will have to deal with a rusted or even a collapsed well.

 We only do work in Colorado.
-If you are located along the Front Range of Colorado, we would pleased to help you out.
+If you are located along the Front Range of Colorado, we would be happy to take care of this project for you.